mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER) identifies experience with a **specific organizational and dynamical regime** instantiated by certain physical systems: a **Unified Experiential Field (UEF)** operating under coherent intrinsic constraint.
-This identity claim entails a set of commitments that sharply distinguish IER from many nearby frameworks, even where vocabulary or motivations partially overlap.
+Informational Experiential Realism (IER) identifies experience with a **specific organizational and dynamical regime** instantiated by certain physical systems: a **Unified Experiential Field (UEF)** operating under **coherent intrinsic constraint**.

-This document clarifies how IER differs from prominent theories of consciousness and mind, including reductive physicalism, functionalism, Integrated Information Theory, panpsychism, global workspace models, emergentism, phenomenology, and related approaches.
-The goal is not comparison for its own sake, but **boundary enforcement**: to make explicit which claims cannot coexist with IER’s identity thesis.

-Each contrast identifies a single axis of incompatibility, showing why IER cannot be assimilated into, derived from, or hybridized with the contrasted framework without abandoning its core commitments.
+This identity claim entails commitments that sharply distinguish IER from many neighboring theories of mind, consciousness, life, and cognition.
+The contrasts below do not argue for IER’s correctness.
+They specify **points of incompatibility**—claims that cannot coexist with IER without abandoning its core commitments.

 ---